Motivation for this document

 What I expect of you

-- We’ll have a weekly 1:1 (see below), however, if you want to connect to go over additional items, feel free message me up on Teams at any time
+- We’ll have a 1:1 every second week (see below), however, if you want to connect to go over additional items, feel free message me up on Teams at any time

 - You will reach out to me as soon as possible if you are ill, in need of a off-day or for vacation requests, so we together can find the best way to work around it and inform the rest of the team.
 SMS, WhatsApp, or Teams – whatever suits you the best, works for me